top of page

 📍 Start: Victor Steinbrueck Park (near Pike Place Market, by the heart-shaped fountain next to Cutter’s Crab House)

-🏁 End: Pioneer Square — explore more or catch the seasonal free shuttle back to the Waterfront or Pike Place Market area.
+🏁 End: Molly Moon's Ice Cream Store — explore more or catch the seasonal free shuttle back from Pioneer Square to the Waterfront or Pike Place Market area.

 2.png